 Powers of Attorneys are beneficial when:

-If you are interested in learning more about a Power of Attorney or would like to get started, contact an attorney at O’Keeffe O’Brien Lyson Foss today.
+If you are interested in learning more about a Power of Attorney or would like to get started, contact an attorney at O’Keeffe O’Brien Lyson Attorneys today.
 You can contact our office at (877) 235-8002 or visit our website for more information.

 Image courtesy of Ben Smith/flickr.